 The mouth, eyes, and ears are the most vulnerable areas; always wear gloves and carefully remove them after use.
 And always make sure not to touch the sensitive parts of the body like the face, or eyes while handling this pepper.

 If you are searching for a hot condiment or a seasoning to spice up your dishes, there are many options.
 Some are compiled as follows.

 As a spice blend.
 Dehydrate by sun drying, or using a dehydrator.
 And blend it to a powder.
 And experiment by mixing it with your favorite spice blend.

 In salsa/salad.
 Mince the peppers and toss them to the salad or salsa.
 Remove the seeds to minimize the heat.

 Stir fry.
-Stir in chopped pepper to any stir fry and wait for the sizzle to happen.
+Stir in chopped pepper to any stir fry and wait for the sizzle.

 Dressing.
-Blend fresh pepper or processed pepper to your regular dressing and feel the tremendous heat it brings in.
+Blend fresh or processed pepper into your regular sauce and feel the tremendous heat it brings in.